krikaa/udp-ue4-plugin-win64/README.md

 2. Customize the packet structure by opening the data asset and changing the settings.
 	* Add more data fields by clicking the **+** icon.
 	* You can rename the default map field names (Field 1, 2...) to better understand what data the field carries.
-	* Specify the data type from the list of option and fill the other details.
+	* Specify the data type from the list of options and fill the other details like length if necessary.
+See the section [Data types](#data-types) for more information.
 	* You can also choose to create an array instead by ticking ***Is Array*** in the options.
 The created data pin will then only accept arrays and you will have to break them down on your own.
 	* Choosing the type ***Custom*** will use the legacy method of defining a data structure by editing the source code.
 This requires the setup of a coding environment.
 See ***CustomUDPData.h*** for more details.
 For examples, refer to the [lightweight version](https://github.com/is-centre/udp-ue4-plugin-win64) of the UDPCommunication plugin.
 3. Save the changes.